Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1324

 Around 60% of villagers’ main job and income are from silk weaving; though most of them do not continue with old manual weaving method but having machine instead.
 They not only open store providing goods to domestic consumers but also export to the world.
 It’s worth a visit to see the processed of making the silk.
 Plus, the village is also a typical northern Vietnam village with banyan tree, communal house, etc.

-We hope above places interest and have your longer stay in Hanoi.
+For above interesting things in Hanoi, we trust this city is a must-see spot in your Vietnam and Cambodia holiday.
+We also hope above places interest and have your longer stay in Hanoi to delve further in local lifestyle.
 Contact us for definitely free advices of things to do in Hanoi.

 Essentials Tours - 5 days 4 nights